Maker-Melissa/HDMI-Switch-Firmware/README.md

 <a href="https://youtu.be/MIKmx8QKb9U" target="_blank"><img src="http://img.youtube.com/vi/MIKmx8QKb9U/0.jpg"
 alt="Voice and iPhone Controlled HDMI Switch!?!
 (Part 1)" width="480" height="360" border="10" /></a>

+Part 2:

+Coming soon, the rebuild.
+Be sure to subscribe to the YouTube channel and click the bell icon to be notified when it comes out.

 ## Schematic
 ![HDMI Switch Circuit.png](HDMI%20Switch%20Circuit.png?raw=true)